gyulanemeth/bluefox.email/docs/api/subscriber-list-management.md

 ---
 title: Subscriber List Management | bluefox.email documentation
 description: Learn how to manage subscribers using the bluefox.email API.
 This guide covers subscribing, unsubscribing, pausing, activating, and listing subscribers.
+faqs:
+  - question: "How do I subscribe a contact to a list via the API?"
+    answer: "Send a POST request to https://api.bluefox.email/v1/subscriber-lists/YOUR_SUBSCRIBER_LIST_ID with a JSON body containing at minimum the email field.
+Optionally include name and any custom contact property values in a data object."
+  - question: "How do I unsubscribe, pause, or reactivate a subscriber via the API?"
+    answer: "Send a PATCH request to https://api.bluefox.email/v1/subscriber-lists/YOUR_SUBSCRIBER_LIST_ID/SUBSCRIBER_EMAIL with a JSON body setting status to unsubscribed, paused (with a pausedUntil ISO date string), or active.
+The same endpoint handles all status transitions."
+  - question: "Can I bypass double opt-in when subscribing someone via the API?"
+    answer: "Yes.
+If double opt-in is enabled on the list, you can bypass it by setting the contact status to active directly in the subscribe API request.
+This adds the contact as confirmed without sending a verification email."
+  - question: "What happens if I try to subscribe an email address that has bounced?"
+    answer: "The API returns a 405 METHOD_NOT_ALLOWED error with the message that the email has been flagged due to bouncing.
+Bounced addresses are blocked from being subscribed to protect your sender reputation.
+Contact support if the address is valid and was incorrectly flagged."
+  - question: "How do I pass custom contact property values when subscribing?"
+    answer: "Include a data object in the request body with keys matching the API names of your custom contact properties as defined in project settings.
+For example: {\"email\": \"jon@doe.com\", \"data\": {\"plan\": \"pro\", \"signedUpAt\": \"2025-01-01\"}}."
 head:
   - - meta
     - name: description